 Category, Description, and Keywords

 There are some excellent pieces of software for this part of the process.
-We like KDP Rocket as a nice add-on that helps streamline the research process for this part of your book launch, and our software tools list has a host of other useful websites and apps that can save time while making more money.
+We like Publisher Rocket as a nice add-on that helps streamline the research process for this part of your book launch.
+Our software tools list has a host of other useful websites and apps that can make your publishing process both easier and more effective.

 The Launch